 Disciplinary probation is a condition placed on students who are being permitted to redeem misconduct through a trial period.
-The Dean of Students in consultation with the Assistant Head will determine the terms of the probation.
-A letter outlining the terms and conditions of the probation will be written by the Dean of Students, signed by the student, and by the parents/legal guardians.
+The Director of Student Life in consultation with the Assistant Head will determine the terms of the probation.
+A letter outlining the terms and conditions of the probation will be written by the Director of student Life, signed by the student, and by the parents/legal guardians.
 During the term, student's participation in activities and receipt of school privileges including but not limited to student council, cheerleading, sports teams, theater, Washington D.C.
 Close-Up trip, trips abroad, club activities, dances, senior privileges, and other activities as indicated may be terminated.